 In libertarian philosophy, however, the risks are opposite.
 Rather than a centralised oppressive corruption, the risk is a widespread failure of each individual to accept both sides of the golden rule – not merely to refrain from harm, but to positively do good – and thereby to make its own caricature true.
 Libertarianism can only succeed if Individuals actually take personal responsibility for their lives, seeking to become self-reliant and interdependent, and assisting others in becoming so voluntarily.
 If not, others will eventually call for more state to force people to do the ‘good’ they did not do voluntarily.
 With such a coercive ‘remedy’ any good turns to evil and we end up where we are now.

 Because of this libertarianism is truly the philosophy of grown-ups.
 There is no infantilisation, there is no nanny state, there is no coercion, no foot-stamping to any effect.
 Libertarianism is a philosophy of individual growth, not of collective oppression.
 There are individual natural rights and corresponding natural, organic, responsibilities to ones’ family, neighbours and community.

 Caricatures aside, libertarians really are the only adults in the room.
 But they can only succeed if each person is willing to be their own adult.
 So long as a majority are willing to be infantilised, to subordinate their innate powers and responsibilities to a state machine which promises to be their nanny with them as child, in return for granting its controllers ultimate power over their lives, liberty has died and libertarianism remains the one political philosophy that really never has been tried.

 Applying the moral principle of returning to people their individual freedom is the only sound basis for personal, local and national success.
 All others have already surrendered to an easily corruptible machine.
-In 2019 I seek to bring us closer to the goal of freedom.
+I seek to bring us closer to that goal of freedom.